 Most of the recent advances in treatment have come from Dermatologists in the United States of America and South Africa.
 The evidence base is constantly being updated so this clinic encourages clients to use the opportunity of the first follow up appointment within one month and a further follow up appointment 6-12 months after the initial consultation as there may be updates on management of the condition.

-How is the condition diagnosed?
+How is the condition identified?

 The diagnosis can be made by the characteristic appearance, but it can sometimes appear with a different pattern of hair loss.